 Modern medicine has made our lives so much better in so many ways.
-Medical devices like pacemakers, artificial hips, hernia meshes and more keep us healthy and active for much longer than what was possible in years past.
+Medical devices like pacemakers, artificial hips, surgical meshes and more keep us healthy and active for much longer than what was possible in years past.
 Unfortunately, many of the medical devices currently being used today are prone to malfunctioning or otherwise doing more harm than good.

 While defective medical devices are rare, they can be potentially deadly.
 What’s more, the companies that manufacture these devices are often hesitant to make the issue known to the public.
 That means the Food and Drug Administration generally has to step in and issue a recall.
 Because recalls come after months of complaints and investigations, hundreds or even thousands of people could be affected before the issue is ever made public.